The Squatter's Son: Original play

+high- standard of excellence, in the'plot, which Is of a very sensational nature, cleverly worked out.
+It is full of incident, and the scenery is typical! of Australia."

-In 1910 the play was described as "the most famous" of Cole's "repertoire of pieces".
+In October 1910 the play was described as "the most famous" of Cole's "repertoire of pieces".
 It was often revived throughout Cole's career.

+The play was beig performed as late as 1920.

+Production

+The Squatter's Son was filmed at locations "in the vicinity of Melbourne".

 The film was told in 25 scenes with the main characters being two cousins.

 Reception

 The Geelong Advertiser said of the film "the drama is most sensation and exciting and well portrayed.
 It had a decidedly Australian flavor, embracing as it does every phase of bush life, from the squatter to the sundowner and the blackfellow.
 In addition to the sensationalism the fun was fast and furious and kept the large and appreciative audience in a continued state of laughter."

+The Argus said "the settings are artistic and natural and the acting good."

+The Ballarat Star said it "elicited much applause" from the audience.

+The Prahran Telegraph said it was "admirably arranged, acted and reproduced... it is not one of those stories in which the bush criminals become heroes."

 According to the Perth Sunday Times the film's (unnamed) star "is a magnificent type of the Australian bushman.
 During the action of the photographic drama, the chief artist rides, shoots, fights and swims and hews trees, he being a handsome, muscular athlete who was specially selected for his splendid qualities.
 He is, or was, a tip-top amateur actor, but is now being rushed with engagements by Eastern managers."
+The same paper in a different review praised the film as "a gem of cinematography".

+The Launceston Daily Telegraph praised the "story being comprehensively portrayed in a concise manner, lacking us it docs the unnecessary padding so frequent in Australian motion dramas."

+The Kalgoorlie Miner claimed "As a sample of an Australian dramatic film The Squatter's Son stands in the front rank, and it gives a reflex. of the ups and downs of life as it occurred in the adventurous days."